drswan1/WelcomeWebpart-1/README.md

 ## Summary

-Short summary on functionality and used technologies.

-[picture of the solution in action, if possible]
+Welcome web-part, a styling webpart that dispalys small summaries of the different sharepoint subsites.

 ## Used SharePoint Framework Version

 ![version](https://img.shields.io/badge/version-1.20.0-green.svg)

+* Supported in SharePoint Online

 ## Applies to